kubedl-io/website/content/tuning/intro/index.md

 ---
 KubeDL automatically tunes the best container-level configurations before an ML model is deployed as inference services.
-This auto-configuration workflow is developed as an independent project---**Morphling**.
+This auto-configuration workflow is developed as an independent sub project called **Morphling**.
 [Github  →](https://github.com/alibaba/morphling)

 ## Morphling Overview